davids199005-oss/davids199005-oss/README.md

 underneath.
 My work is grounded in clean architecture, strict type safety, and a preference for code that ships and stays maintainable.

-Currently a full-stack developer based in Haifa, Israel.
+Currently a full-stack developer based in  Israel.

 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:22D3EE,50:A371F7,100:FF006E&height=2" width="100%" />